 What Are We Up To?

 A lot happens every year with the Copper Harbor Trails.
 In the interest of keeping our followers up-to-date on what's going on and as a log for future trail buffs, we've compiled a long list of what we've completed over the years.
-There's a lot that's missing from the early days that we're hoping to fill in more soon.
+There's a lot that's missing from the early days, so if you know more feel free to share!
 Ongoing projects are lumped into the most recent year, while others are included in the year they were completed.
 Looking for more info?
 Send us a message and we'd be happy to give you the full scoop!

-We had big plans in 2021, but unfortunately many of them were halted by Keweenaw County and Grant Township raising baseless concerns about our lack of liability insurance and risk management protocols.
+We had big plans in 2021, but unfortunately many of them were halted by Keweenaw County and Grant Township raising baseless concerns about our lack of adequate liability insurance and risk management protocols.
 We spent the entirety of the year fighting to reopen trails these municipalities closed, bringing in numerous experts, industry leaders, other municipal governments, and several insurance firms who all backed up our cause.
-Keweenaw County, Grant Township, their legal counsel Chuck Miller, and insurance agent Mark Hannula requested we increase our insurance to over $5 million in per-incident coverage with no exclusions no matter the cost.
+Keweenaw County, their legal counsel, and insurance agent requested we increase our insurance to over $5 million in per-incident coverage with no exclusions no matter the cost.
 Such a policy approaches six-figures in cost for our small nonprofit, 50x what we pay currently for the industry standard insurance policy used by hundreds of organizations across the continent.
 No other municipality in North America has imposed such restrictions, nor have we or our landowner partners ever been sued or found liable for an injury on our trails.
-It is unfortunate that a few misguided government officials were determined to shut down our trails that have helped revitalize the tourist economy in Keweenaw County that so many rely on for their well-being.

-Due to Grant Township's then-Supervisor Scott Wendt refusing to sign a Purchase Agreement to protect 164.5 acres of land for the public, the hedge-fund managed firm TRG removed the property from their available listings.
-As a result, CHTC lost a $50,000 grant from the Michigan Rural Development Fund to construct an easy-rated crushed gravel path from the KML to Manganese Falls.
+On the Trust Fund Acquisition front, the hedge-fund managed firm TRG removed the property we wer hoping to purchase from their available listings.
+As a result, CHTC lost a $50,000 grant from the Michigan Rural Development Fund to construct an easy-rated crushed gravel path from the KML to Manganese Falls across a proposed corridor on this land.
 The trail would have been groomable in winter to allow skiers and snowshoers to access these important resources directly from town.
-This short-sighted action was a major blow to community development in Copper Harbor.

-Despite Keweenaw County, Grant Township, and some private landowners trying to shut us down, we were still able to make great progress with the help of our other partners, particularly the Michigan DNR, KML, and Rock Solid.
+Despite Keweenaw County and some private landowners trying to shut us down, we were still able to make great progress with the help of our other partners, particularly the Michigan DNR and Rock Solid.
 These and other partners saw the value of outdoor recreation in our community and were instrumental in keeping the momentum alive in 2021!

-- We built 3 miles of the new Highlands trail, a 4+ mile loop north of East Bluff.
+- We built 3 miles of the new Highlands trail, a proposed loop north of East Bluff.
 This expert-level XC trail reaches a scenic bluff, serene forests, and narrow valleys unlike anything else in Copper Harbor.

 - Rock Solid wrapped up construction of the intermediate downhill trail Whipsaw on East Bluff.